sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gsound</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Small gobject library for playing system sounds
+Short desc    : Small gobject library for playing system sounds
 URL          : https://wiki.gnome.org/Projects/GSound
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : GSound is a small library for playing system sounds.
+Descript     : GSound is a small library for playing system sounds.
              : It's designed to be used via GObject Introspection,
              : and is a thin wrapper around the libcanberra C library
 ```